-The label on Staple notes that sulfonylurea tolerant soybean (STS) can be planted 30 days after the Staple application, but supplies of group IV STS soybeans on the South Plains are limited, and seed will may need to be ordered (see more info in the soybean section below).
-Brent Bean, Texas AgriLife Extension Service, Amarillo, has tested STS soybeans prior to 2000 for tolerance to several sulfonylurea herbicides

-(different chemical family than Staple, but cross tolerance is good) commonly used in wheat at 4X rates.
+The label on Staple notes that sulfonylurea tolerant soybean (STS) can be planted 30 days after the Staple application.
+Supply of group IV STS soybeans in the South Plains is more common than years past when seed needed to be ordered (see more info in the soybean section below).
+Brent Bean, formerly Texas AgriLife Extension Service, Amarillo, has previously tested STS soybean tolerance to several sulfonylurea herbicides (different chemical family than Staple, but cross tolerance is good) commonly used in wheat at 4X rates.
 Only one of several herbicides gave any noticeable injury in two years.
 When wheat prices are strong, wheat is another option for Staple-treated ground as the rotation restriction is only 4 months.